Sir-Chester-King/Sir-Chester-King/README.md

-Hi 👋 My name is Nicola Ricciardi, a new aspirant Software Engineer. 😃
+Hi 👋 My name is Nicola Ricciardi, i'm studying to become a Machine Learning Engineer. 😃

 ## What i learn in my free time? 🧠
 ## Software